apostrophecms/content-upgrader/README.md

 }
 ```

-Note that as before, transformation functions **must** return a doc or widget, as appropriate.
-You can modify the original but you must return it.
+Note that as before, transformation functions **must** return a doc or widget, as appropriate, unless you want it to be **removed** in the upgrade.
+You can modify the original but you must return it if you wish to keep it.

 > Not all transformations are easiest to achieve during the upgrade.
 Some might be more easily achieved in A3 after the initial upgrade.
 Keep in mind that even if a property is not part of the A3 schema, it will remain in the database.